urbanairship/android-samples/RichPushSample/README.rst

   - Navigate to RichPushSample -> Properties -> Android
   - ActionBarSherlock should show up in the "Library" section with a green checkmark

+If you have updated to ADT 22, you may need to include the Android Private Libraries:
+  - Right-click on RichPushSample project -> Properties > Java Build Path > Order and Export and check the Android Private Libraries

 Further Reading
 ---------------